WouterJansen/BirbBro-esp32/README.md

 ## Dependencies
  - Made with Arduino IDE.
- - Arduino core for the ESP32 (add the following board manager URL: https://dl.espressif.com/dl/package_esp32_index.json and install the esp32 package from the board manager.
+ - Arduino core for the ESP32 (add the following board manager URL: https://dl.espressif.com/dl/package_esp32_index.json and install the esp32 package from the board manager).
- - Firebase Arduino Client Library for ESP8266 and ESP32 by Mobizt (v1.0.3)
+ - Firebase Arduino Client Library for ESP8266 and ESP32 by Mobizt (v1.0.3).

 ##  Features